 Mammalian glycosylation and human disease

-Understanding the roles of carbohydrates and carbohydrate-active enzymes in cell physiology and human disease.
+Understanding the roles of carbohydrates, and the enzymes that make and degrade them, in cell physiology and human disease.

 Lead researcher: Dr Lianne Willems, Department of Chemistry